giorebil/humanitylastprompt/thoughts.md

 **And don't get me wrong, I wish to be as wrong as humanly possible in here.**

+I love AI, it enables me to do things I probably would never have been able to, it's an extension that helps marvelously.
-I just believe that for the first time in the history of Homo Sapiens, we are consciously handling the trigger (or Root access, if you may) to an external entity, over which we are almost mathematically guaranteed to be outplayed.
+But I believe that for the first time in the history of Homo Sapiens, we are consciously handling the trigger (or Root access, if you may) to an external entity, over which we are almost mathematically guaranteed to be outplayed.
 For the first time in our history, we are about to lose control and the ability to react over our own self-determination.

 The machine has read every email, every database, and every psychological study we have ever produced.